 Titles of Artwork, Exhibitions, Etc.

-- Art shows are italicized, e.g. Changing Hands 3.
+- Art show titles are italicized, e.g. Changing Hands 3.

 - Art fairs/markets/biennials are not italicized, e.g. Santa Fe Indian Market